 A griller does not live by meat alone.
-Toss some sweet potatoes on the barbie, embellish
+So toss some sweet potatoes on the barbie, embellish

 6 tbsp (75 mL) toasted sesame oil

 3 tbsp (45 mL) ponzu

-Sea salt to taste
+Kosher or sea salt to taste

-Preheat barbecue to medium-high.
+Preheat barbecue on medium-high.

 Makes 8 servings.